rg-wood/salt-lion/README.md

 #### Minstrel

+You get a bonus equal to the level of this talent in situations where singing or playing an instrument is helpful.

 #### Mobility

-You gain a bonus equal to the level of this talent for AGILITY rolls that require speed or motor control
+You gain a bonus equal to the level of this talent for AGILITY rolls that require speed or motor control.

 #### Noble